otto-de/api-guidelines/topics/hal-or-no-hal.md

 - The format supports the most important features.
 Missing details can easily be specified.
 - The format is minimalistic, adding only a representation for hyperlinks, plus an implementation of the "Hypertext Cache Pattern" using embedded resources.
-- Compared to other formats like, for example, JSON:API, the simplicitly ensures a rapid induction to the format.
+- Compared to other formats like, for example, JSON:API, the simplicity ensures a rapid induction to the format.
 - Every JSON document is a valid HAL+JSON document.
 This gives us the possibility to start with any given JSON API and later decide to add hyperlinks and embedded resources in a non-breaking way.
 - Because of it's simplicity, virtually no special tooling is required (though same is true for other formats as well).